 FACT: Testing for heartworm requires a blood sample, and is a separate test from a fecal test, which is generally used to diagnose intestinal parasites.

 Many other species of worms (hookworms, roundworms, and tapeworms, for example) are internal parasites that live in the intestines, in the gastrointestinal tract.
 Heartworms live in the circulatory system—the lungs, the heart, and the associated blood vessels.
-And because they are found in the heart and the circulatory system (not the intestine), a blood test is needed to detect their presence.
+And because heartworms are present in the heart and the circulatory system (not the intestine), it takes a blood test for dogs to detect them.

-Veterinarians administer a specific antigen test (not a fecal test) where they draw a few drops of blood from the dog.
+To test for heartworms, veterinarians administer a specific heartworm antigen test (not a fecal test for dogs) using a few drops of blood from the dog.
 Often the lab test results are available in just 10 minutes.

 10. MYTH: Heartworm pills are toxic to dogs.

-FACT: Heartworm preventives have been extensively studied for both efficacy and safety, and have wide safety margins.
+FACT: Heartworm preventatives have been extensively studied for both efficacy and safety, and have wide safety margins.

 I understand the concern about what we are putting into our bodies and our dogs’ bodies.
 But I always tell my clients that with everything in life we have to weigh the benefits versus the risks.

-There are many safe FDA heartworm preventatives on the market.
-My own personal dogs get a monthly heartworm preventative, and I’d never open them up for the risk of contracting heartworm disease.
-The potential risk posed to them by the preventive medications is far less than the risk of either heartworm disease or treatment.
+There are many safe FDA-approved heartworm preventatives on the market.
+My own personal dogs get a monthly heartworm preventative, because I’d never open them up for the risk of contracting heartworm disease.
+The potential risk posed to them by the preventative medications is far less than the risk of either heartworm disease or treatment.

 BONUS MYTH: Herding breeds should not take heartworm prevention

-Certain dog breeds—Border Collies, Australian Shepherds, Shelties, and others—have a mutation in a gene called MDR1 that impacts their ability to metabolize certain drugs.
-One of the drugs that has been well documented to give these dogs trouble is ivermectin.
-Many heartworm preventions are ivermectin-based.
+Certain dog breeds—Border Collies, Australian Shepherds, Shelties, and others—may have a mutation in a gene called MDR1 that impacts their ability to metabolize certain drugs.
+One of the drugs well documented to give these dogs trouble is ivermectin.
+Since many heartworm preventions contain ivermectin or drugs in a similar class, it is understandable that dog parents may be leery of giving heartworm prevention to dogs who could have the MDR1 mutation.

 Let’s bust these myths about heartworm disease in dogs together

-If you see these myths about heartworm disease in dogs being propagated in social media, please help set the record straight.
+If you see people propagating these myths about heartworm disease in dogs on social media, please help set the record straight.
 Ultimately, dogs are the ones who suffer when we get this wrong.
 That’s why it’s so important to bust the myths about home remedies such as coconut oil and pumpkin seeds for heartworms in dogs.
 And it’s why it’s so important to correct misunderstandings such as indoor dogs don’t need heartworm preventative.

 Finally, the benefits of a heartworm preventative outweigh the risks.
 If you are interested in more information, I encourage you to check out my companion article, Do Senior Dogs Need Heartworm Medications and my podcast episode, 10 Heartbreaking Heartworm Myths.